 A human body made visible, audible and tangible by its context.

-A body that acknowledges itself through the gaze of the other.
+A body that acknowledges itself through the gaze of others.

-A body that seeks connection with the other through self-expression.
+A body that seeks connection with others through self-expression.

-A body that enters in connection with the world through movement,
+A body that is entangled with the world through movement,

 a body that gains wisdom of the world through experience.